GeoSpatialX/SEAsia_COVID_Mobility/README.md

 1.Facebook movement data used in our study are not public available.
 If you are interested in the movement data or any other data from facebook, please refer to https://dataforgood.facebook.com/

 2.Our analysis was mainly conducted by using GTWR add-in in ArcMap.
-The code file mainly includes code for line charts of coefficint result of GTWR and K-means cluster analysis.
+The code file (GTWR_result) mainly includes code for line charts of coefficint result of GTWR and K-means cluster analysis.